Dennis Nguyen, LCSW

 It's possible to get back in control of your life.
 I help people break out of survival mode and begin living again.
 Whether you are looking to manage anger, change self-destructive behaviors, or deal with the limitations that life places on you (including social expectations, racism, classism, etc.).
 I offer strategic, solution-focused therapy to help you reach your goals.
 The process begins with a warm and empathetic dialogue to understand where you are in your life.

 Evidence-based counseling can help you quickly achieve your goals.
 Through open-minded presence, I provide a collaborative space where you can be yourself free of negative judgement.
-You can begin to replace feelings of boredom and disconnection with lasting satisfaction.
+You can begin to replace feelings of disconnection, fear, and inadequacy with lasting satisfaction and healthy self-esteem.

 You are capable of more than struggling to survive.
 Change is possible.
-Together we'll develop strategies so you can get back to living your life on your own terms.
+Together we'll develop strategies to make your own space in the world and live on your terms.

 I decided to become a counselor after my school counselor helped me feel like change was possible, even though I was in a dark place.
-By putting my emotions into words, I learned to live on my own terms.
+I felt like I didn’t belong anywhere, but by putting emotions into words I made my own space in the world.

 This led me to want to understand as much as I can about the world we live in.
 I was able to foster success through empathy and strategic interventions.
 Instead of cogs in the machine, we are individuals who are heavily influenced by our histories, race, class, culture, sexualities, and gender.
 To foster success means understanding my clients as much as possible.